localstack/docs/content/en/user-guide/tools/cloud-pods/remotes/index.md

 ```

 ## ORAS remote storage
-The ORAS remote allows users to save Cloud Pods in registries such as Docker Hub, Nexus, or ECS registries.
+The ORAS remote allows users to save Cloud Pods in OCI-compatible registries such as Docker Hub, Nexus, or ECS registries.
+ORAS is an acronym for _OCI Registry as Service_ - more details about this standard can be found [here](https://oras.land/).

 As an example, let us demonstrate how it is possible to leverage Docker Hub to store and retrieve Cloud Pods.